MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 | 209 |        7 | MidAdult   | 550790005021 | Monday     | Home      |          4 |     0.7 |       1 |     1   |     1   |                  2 |          390 |         nan | Car         |

+- Now the dwell time for each trip and trip start time (sta_T_min) are assigned.
+- Here, sta_T_min is minute based time, so 0 -> 12:00 AM, 360 -> 06:00 AM, 510: 8:30 AM

 ### 1.4.
 Trip Mode Assigner
+###### In the process of assigning individual trip modes <i>M<sub>j</sub><sup>(i)</sup></i>, we employ sampling from NHTS data and apply heuristic methods to define rules (Equation 8).
+The approach is as follows: First, if an individual <i>i</i> does not have any trips planned outside, then no trip mode is assigned.
+However, for each individual <i>i</i>, the trip modes for their <i>k<sup>th</sup></i> trips are initially determined by sampling from a probability distribution <i>P(m│a,t)</i>.
+This distribution is specifically tailored to the individual's age and the purpose of each trip.

+###### Next, certain conditions are implemented for individuals whose first trip mode is 'Car' (<i>C</i> in equation 8).
+The initial condition dictates that the last trip mode must also be 'Car', based on the logical assumption that if one leaves in a personal vehicle, they are expected to return in it.
+This excludes outliers such as taxi use, focusing solely on personal vehicle use.
+The subsequent condition applies to non-round trips, indicating that a change in trip mode suggests the inability to return to a car left at a previous location.
+This requires all subsequent trip modes to be 'Car', or the individual to maintain their previous trip mode <i>M<sub>(j-1)</sub><sup>(i)</sup></i>.

 <div style="text-align: center;">
     <img src="/ABTS/image/EQ9_tripmode.png" alt="Equation 8.
 Assign Trip mode applying round trip" height="225"/>
     <p>Equation 8.
 Assign Trip mode applying round trip</p>
 </div>

 ```python
 simul_trip_mode_sample = abts.put_tripMode(simul_trip_start_time_sample, trip_mode, print_progress = True)

 display(simul_trip_mode_sample[(simul_trip_mode_sample['uniqID'] == 7) & (simul_trip_mode_sample['Day_Type'] == 'Monday')])
 ```